 Team engineers (Team-building icebreaker)

 Participants are split into teams of 4.
 Each team is given a collection of objects and asked to build something.
-The objects should include items like sticky tape, glue and paddle pop sticks.
+The objects should include items like sticky tape, glue, and some paddle pop sticks.
 You could also include a challenge, where teams need to accomplish a specific task with their creation!

 Defuse the bomb!
 (Team-building icebreaker)

 This activity is best performed in a large room or outdoors.
 Put a container holding some candy in the middle of the space.
 Create a taped off “quarantine” area surrounding it.
 The team must find a way to retrieve the container without touching the ground inside the taped-off area.
-Provide a variety of materials including timber, bricks, sticks, ropes and wheels to help them achieve their task.
+Provide a variety of materials including timber, bricks, sticks, ropes, and wheels to help them achieve their task.
 When they get the container back without touching the ground they get the candy!
 It is a great team-building exercise.

 Fireman’s relay (Team-building icebreaker)

 The participants are split into groups of 5.
 Then, each group has to transfer as much water as possible from a barrel into another barrel, 50 yards away.
 The teams have access to buckets, ropes, and hoses.
 They must devise a plan and put it into action.
 The team who transfers the most water in 10 minutes wins.
 What people love about this game is that it challenges one’s creativity and problem-solving skills versus the short period of time that they’re running up against.
 For this reason, we have put this particular icebreaker in the teen category, as it encourages healthy intellectual development.